Inequality of Opportunity and Income Redistribution: Main Results

 Taken together, the combination of how redistribution responds to the environmental features and how these features relate to the probability that the best performer lost explains why spectators underreact under unequal opportunities.
 Under lucky outcomes, the coin-flip probability and the likelihood that the best performer lost are linearly related (Figure \ref{fig:signals}, Panel A).
 As a result, the relationship between redistribution and the coin-flip probability (Figure \ref{fig:red_signals}, Panel A) exactly mirrors the relationship between redistribution and the probability that the best performer lost (Figure \ref{fig:redist-pi}, blue line).

 In the lucky opportunities condition, spectators' redistribution decisions respond linearly to the multiplier difference across its entire range (Figure \ref{fig:red_signals}, Panel B).
 However, this linear response fails to account for the concave relationship between the multiplier difference and the probability that the best performer lost (Figure \ref{fig:signals}, Panel B).
-As a result, spectators appear to ``underreact'' (redistribute less than expected based on the actual likelihood that the best performer lost) for relatively small values of $(1-\pi)$ and ``overreact'' for larger values (Figure \ref{fig:redist-pi}, green line).
-In Section \ref{sec:mechanisms}, we investigate whether this reliance on linear multiplier differences persists when we also provide direct information about $\pi$.
+As a result, spectators appear to ``underreact'' (redistribute less than expected based on the actual likelihood that the best performer lost) for relatively small values of $(1-\pi)$ and ``overreact'' for larger values (Figure \ref{fig:redist-pi}, green line).\footnote{In Online Appendix Section \ref{sec:headstarts}, we show that the same relationship prevails even if lucky opportunities are not multiplicative but additive.
+More precisely, we consider the possibility that workers receive unequal, additive boosters, capturing the idea that a relative advantage can resemble a head start sometimes.
+In such an environment, the probability that the inequality is merit-based is still convex in the relative advantage (the difference in boosters), implying that ($1-\pi$) is concave in the booster difference -- as is the case for our design using productivity multipliers.} In Section \ref{sec:mechanisms}, we investigate whether this linear response to multiplier differences persists when we also provide direct information about $\pi$.